sgsbucket/animan-doc/docs/animan/episode.md

   </ScreenshotMark>
 </Screenshot>

-The Shot's detail box shows all the Stages that need a Member to work on it.
+The Shot's detail box displays all the Stages that need a Member to work on it.
 If a Stage does not have a Member assigned, the Supervisor can click the (?) button to quickly assign a Member to that Stage.